 background preloader

 Augmented reality robot brings us one step closer to 'Avatar' technology In the movie "Avatar," humans have developed technology that allows them to remotely control a genetically engineered alien body.
 Now new developments in augmented reality are bringing us eerily close to realizing that technology in the real world.
 Japanese researchers with Different Dimension Inc., a start-up company working on augmented reality, have invented a robot that can take on the appearance of any virtual or real character, which can potentially be controlled and animated remotely, reports Gizmag.
-Anyone present with the robot can then touch and physically interact with the virtual character as if they were really there.
 Technically these developments go beyond augmented reality — which is the projection of virtual information onto the real world — and ventures into a new realm called "mixed reality," which gives virtual objects a physical reality.
+The robot avatar, or "virtual humanoid," is covered in a green-screen material which projects a computer-generated image to anyone wearing the proper head-mounted display.
 You can see the technology in action in the following video:

 Robotics - Lockheed Martin In the field of robotics, opportunity is endless and discovery is ongoing.
 Our robotic innovations could represent the answer to any number of challenges – from disaster response to deep space exploration.
 Whether it’s traversing inhospitable environments or avoiding man-made threats, the robotic advances we’re pioneering have the potential to keep soldiers and citizens connected in the safest way possible – with real-time data, information and imagery.
 Our goal is to keep soldiers and citizens safe.
 As a first-responder, the Atlas robot could work tirelessly to provide vital support in the aftermath of disaster as well as collect and provide real-time data for emergency crews.
+Our K-Max unmanned helicopter replaces vulnerable convoys by delivering supplies to troops deployed on the front lines of combat.
 Our robotic solutions don’t necessarily replace humans; instead, they are working to achieve collaboration between a robot and its human operators.
-From urban neighborhoods to deep space, our systems can control and operate robots and unmanned vehicles.

 General Information: